Media

 easy steps you can take to reduce your electromagnetic pollution exposure

 Every little bit helps!
 These fifteen steps from Katie Singer are also good initiatives towards reducing energy usage, reconnecting with the physical world, and saving your sanity.
-I like number 5 the best: 5.
-Think of your mobile phone as a message-taker.
-Program it to let you know every two hours whether or not you’ve got a […]
+I like number 5 the […]

 Posted: December 6 2016